 Treatment and prognosis

-If the tumour is restricted to the testis, and if the serum AFP is not elevated, orchiectomy is the preferred treatment, with close follow-up.
+If the tumor is restricted to the testis, and if the serum AFP is not elevated, orchiectomy is the preferred treatment, with close follow-up.
 If relapse occurs, chemotherapy is the treatment of choice.
 The lungs are the most common site of recurrence.

 Ultrasound - testicular and scrotal